Equatorial Guinea

 Agreement: Undisclosed

-As of early December 2025, the text and details of the agreement with Equatorial Guinea to accept third country nationals had not been disclosed.
-A U.S. deportation flight landed in Equatorial Guinea on November 24, 2025, which may have included third country nationals.
-The flight occurred after the Trump administration concluded a deal through the U.S. Embassy in Malabo in October 2025, following earlier conversations with the vice president of Equatorial Guinea regarding accepting third country nationals in May 2025 that were continued on the sidelines of the UN General Assembly in New York City in September 2025.
+As of mid-January text and details of the agreement with Equatorial Guinea to accept third country nationals had not been disclosed.
+The Trump administration concluded a deal through the U.S. Embassy in Malabo in October 2025, following earlier conversations with the vice president of Equatorial Guinea regarding accepting third country nationals in May 2025 that were continued on the sidelines of the UN General Assembly in New York City in September 2025.
 The deal was made alongside negotiations over tariffs and U.S. company investment in Equatorial Guinea’s gas industry.
 In exchange for accepting third country nationals deported from the United States, the Trump administration gave the government of Equatorial Guinea $7.5 million dollars of State Department funds that Congress appropriated for humanitarian assistance for refugees.

 Because of numerous prosecutions for embezzlement of public funds and corruption in France, the United States, and Brazil, Equatorial Guinea’s Vice President Teodoro Nguema Obiang was barred from travel to the United States.
 However, the State Department provided him with a month-long sanctions waiver to allow him to travel to the UN General Assembly and meet with Deputy Assistant Secretary of State Landau to discuss the deportation agreement.